hstarmans/rotorbalancer/README.md

 # BOM
 Accelerometer: <br>
+The accelerometer of the LSM9DS1 is used, as it available on the Arduino Nano 33.
 MMA8452Q triple axis accelerometer.
 The MMA8451Q can also be bought and is four times more accurate.
 The LIS3DH has higher sampling rates. <br>
 IR sensor: <br>